 The community section of this website will also be regularly updated as work progresses at the site and will include news updates and documents when appropriate.
 We also produce a regular community newsletter – to register to receive this via email click here.
 You can also follow us on Twitter @thisisprotos and Linked In Protos.

-Peel Environmental, part of Peel L&P, is responsible for appointing contractors to deliver the improvements to the wider estate including the estate roads, the nature areas, improvements to the berth, the new rail link, and provision of water, telecoms, gas and electricity.
+Peel NRE, part of Peel L&P, is responsible for appointing contractors to deliver the improvements to the wider estate including the estate roads, the nature areas, improvements to the berth, the new rail link, and provision of water, telecoms, gas and electricity.
 Individual occupiers will be responsible for appointing their own contractors to deliver their facilities, and we will work closely with them to ensure that that they do this in a safe and professional manner, taking into account site neighbours, and the local community, and the public right of way which goes through Protos.

 Protos could create around 3,000 jobs, including opportunities during both construction and operation.